-There will always be guests who believe that giving money is tacky (my own father, for example!), or who simply feel uncomfortable with doing so.
-I suggest putting together a modest wedding registry for these guests.
-Even if you have your kitchen and entertaining needs covered, there are so many different kinds of places to register for wedding gifts, from camping stores to fine art and lots in between.
+So, if you are hoping to collect more cash then gifts, do you even register for gifts?
+There will always be guests (usually older generations) who believe that giving money is tacky, or who simply feel uncomfortable with giving it.
+Put together a modest wedding registry for these guests.
+Even if you have your kitchen and entertaining needs covered, there are so many different kinds of places to register for wedding gifts from camping stores to fine art and lots in between.

 Companies have created registries that are essentially veiled ways of asking for money.
 For example, at a honeymoon registry, a guest can give you the gift of a nice dinner out or tickets to a play.
 You receive the cash, minus the site's fee, and can then use it for your honeymoon expenses.
 For example, if you have planned out a very specific honeymoon itinerary, guests can really feel like they are giving you a memorable wedding gift, and not just writing a check—that makes it special.